Q: How do I contact the Wirtz Labor Library?

 Q: What if the material is not available in print?

-A: The library maintains a collection of microfilm, providing access to hard to find items.
+A: The library maintains a collection of electronic resources and microfilm accessible at the library.
 This collection includes:

 - More than 9500 reels of microfilm.